engrusmanch/task_management_app/README.md

 The application uses Riverpod for state management, which provides a robust and scalable way to manage state across the app.

 ### In-Memory Database
-An in-memory mock database is used to simulate the backend.
+Sqflite mock database is used to simulate the backend.
 This allows for testing and development without needing a real database.

 ## Screenshots